rafkar123/BlockMaker/README.md

 - name - This is what is displayed to the player.
 - model - What the model path to the block is
 - offset - Offset of the block when it is placed. (def: "0.0 0.0 0.0")
-- rotation - default rotation of the block when it is place in the map.
+- rotation - Default rotation of the block when it is place in the map.
-- skin - if there is an extra skin on the model you want.
+- skin - If there is an extra skin on the model you want.
-- color - initial color of the block
+- color - Initial color of the block
-- seccolor - color of the block it turns into when the action is performed.
+- seccolor - Color of the block it turns into when the action is performed.
-- ^^^^^2 - adding an increasing number will parent a new prop to the entity
+- ^^^^^2 - Adding an increasing number will parent a new prop to the entity
-- collision2 - an extra property will make the prop that is parented to the block no collidable.
+- collision2 - An extra property will make the prop that is parented to the block no collidable.
-- type - certain type that is accessible in the Block-Maker version (see below)
+- type - Certain type that is accessible in the Block-Maker version (see below)
-- arg - if the type asks for an argument (usually does)
+- arg - If the type asks for an argument (usually does)

 ###Types:
 - solid - This is the default the block is given, will act as a solid prop to stand on (no action)